Troubleshooting

 What’s more, condo and co-op boards and landlords are loath to do anything about these intra-neighbor scenarios.
 “There is little or no upside,” Roberts says.
 “It puts them in the difficult position of making judgment calls they don’t want to make with information they don’t have.”
 Plus, they’ll have to contend with either one or both owners or tenants being on the warpath.

 That said, you do have every right to register a complaint; the key is to be persistent.
 Roberts advises putting your issue in writing for the board or landlord, and be sure to include the dates of the incident.
-“It’s stronger evidence than saying, ‘I called last year but I can’t remember when,’” he says.
+“It’s stronger evidence than saying, ‘I called last year but I can’t remember when,’” he says, adding that you should state the problem and then say something along the lines of, “Please let me know how you think it should be dealt with/how you can help me.”

-Robert J. Braverman, managing partner of Braverman Greenspun, a law firm specializing in condo and co-op law, dealt with one infamous case where the harassment was so egregious the board itself brought a suit.
+Robert J. Braverman, managing partner at Braverman Greenspun, a law firm specializing in condo and co-op law, dealt with one infamous case where the harassment was so egregious the board itself brought a suit.
 The defendant's objectionable behavior included taking pictures of other owners while they were working out.

 If there are witnesses to any incidents, try to get their written statements, too.
 Even better if you or they capture any incidents on video.